ssugar/senseHCMC-Azure/README.md

     vagrant up --provider=azure

 ###Open UDP Endpoints###
 It looks like the vagrant-azure plugin doesn't let you set UDP endpoints yet.
-So log into Azure and add the UDP endpoint for port 5005 to the VM you created
+So log into Azure and add the UDP endpoint for port 5005 to the VM you created or using Azure Powershell:

+     $vm = Get-AzureVM -ServiceName sensehcmc -Name sensehcmc
+     $vm | Add-AzureEndpoint -Name “sensehcmc” -Protocol udp -LocalPort 5005 -PublicPort 5005
+     $vm | Update-AzureVM

 ###Access Web Portal###
     http://sensehcmc.cloudapp.net/kibana